pdet/APL/Normalization/README.md

 TL;DR: this idea was explored before, the updates are a problem, but at least the (re)build is not future work.
 Maybe normalization considering partitions instead of the whole table could work.

+## System/U: A Database System Based on the Universal Relation Assumption

+The paper talks about a universal table, which would be a VIEW on top of all relations.
+Then it proceeds to describe the Data Description Language and the Data Management Language.
+It is related to our topic, but they don't physically reorganize things.

+## Constant-Time Query Processing

+The paper proposes using a single denormalized relation with frequency partitioning and SIMD execution.
+Updates on the denormalized relation is considered future work.
+This is the original paper for Blink.
+They never mention which tables to denormalize.
+We are interested in how to denormalize and in which tables, the compression and other techniques on top of it are important but not for now.

+## Bitwise Dimensional Co-Clustering

+TL;DR: space filling curve that uses attributes from different tables to improve join performance.
+The co-clustering improves data locality.